wortell-smart-learning/dax-powerbi-ssas/00-preparation/moeilijke-opgave.md

-In een eerder lab heb je de functie `strange quantity measure` geïmplementeerd.
-We gaan deze opnieuw implementeren met behulp van een iterator-functie.
+In a previous lab, you implemented the `strange quantity measure` function.
+We are going to reimplement it using an iterator function.

-We gebruiken daarbij het volgende vereisten:
+We will use the following requirements:

-* We kijken naar de hoeveelheid verkochte producten: `'Fact Sale'[Quantity]`
+* We are looking at the quantity of sold products: `'Fact Sale'[Quantity]`
-* Wanneer de cijfers waar we naar kijken over **blauwe** producten gaan, moeten de filter van `'Dimension Date'[Calendar Year]` verwijderd worden.
-De blauwe producten laten dus altijd de cijfers over alle jaren zien.
+* When the numbers we are looking at are for **blue** products, we should remove the filter on `'Dimension Date'[Calendar Year]`.
+The blue products should always show the numbers for all years.
-* Wanneer de cijfers waar we naar kijken over **grijze** producten gaan, moeten de cijfers van de **rode** producten weergegeven worden.
+* When the numbers we are looking at are for **gray** products, we should show the numbers for the **red** products.
-* In alle overige gevallen wordt de filter context intact gelaten
+* In all other cases, the filter context should remain intact.

-### Over welke tabel itereren we?
+### Which table should we iterate over?

-Wanneer je een iterator-functie inzet, moet je altijd bedenken over welke tabel je wilt itereren.
-Aangezien een *iterator-functie* een *row context* introduceert en we een uitsplitsing willen maken op *Color*, lijkt het logisch om over `'Dimension Stock Item'` te itereren.
-Een tweede kandidaat zou `'Fact Sale'` kunnen zijn (via `RELATED` kunnen we dan alsnog de kleuren uitlezen)
+When using an iterator function, you should always consider which table you want to iterate over.
+Since an *iterator function* introduces a *row context* and we want to break down by *Color*, it seems logical to iterate over `'Dimension Stock Item'`.
+Another candidate could be `'Fact Sale'` (we can still retrieve the colors using `RELATED`).

-Een eerste zet zou daarom kunnen zijn: `strange quantity measure = SUMX('Dimension Stock Item', 'Fact Sale'[Quantity])`.
-Dit werkt echter niet!
-Vanuit de *row context* binnen `'Dimension Stock Item'` gezien is er niet één item dat we direct kunnen ophalen uit de tabel `'Fact Sale'`.
-Dat is ook logisch: producten worden bij voorkeur meerdere keren verkocht.
+A first attempt could be: `strange quantity measure = SUMX('Dimension Stock Item', 'Fact Sale'[Quantity])`.
+However, this doesn't work!
+From the *row context* within `'Dimension Stock Item'`, there isn't a single item that we can directly retrieve from the `'Fact Sale'` table.
+This is also logical: products are preferably sold multiple times.

-De oplossing kan dus vooralsnog twee kanten op:
+So the solution can go in two directions:

-* We itereren over `'Fact Sale'`, en gebruiken `'RELATED'` om te kijken welke kleur er geselecteerd is.
-Daarmee kunnen we dan onze logica implementeren
+* We iterate over `'Fact Sale'`, and use `'RELATED'` to check which color is selected.
+With that, we can implement our logic.
-* We itereren over `'Dimension Stock Item'`, en introduceren een nieuwe filter context hebben we geen directe toegang tot `'Fact Sale'[Quantity]`.
-En omdat er niet een één op
+* We iterate over `'Dimension Stock Item'`, and introduce a new filter context. we do not have direct access to `'Fact Sale'[Quantity]`.
+And because there is not a one-to-one

-* Bedenk goed over welke tabel je wilt gaan itereren en waarom.
+* Consider carefully which table you want to iterate over and why.
-* We kijken naar de hoeveelheid verkochte producten: `'Fact Sale'[Quantity]`
+* We are looking at the quantity of sold products: `'Fact Sale'[Quantity]`
-* Wanneer de cijfers waar we naar kijken over **blauwe** producten gaan, moeten de filter van `'Dimension Date'[Calendar Year]` verwijderd worden.
-De blauwe producten laten dus altijd de cijfers over alle jaren zien.
+* When the numbers we are looking at are for **blue** products, the filter of `'Dimension Date'[Calendar Year]` should be removed.
+So the blue products always show the numbers for all years.
-* Wanneer de cijfers waar we naar kijken over **grijze** producten gaan, moeten de cijfers van de **rode** producten weergegeven worden.
+* When the numbers we are looking at are for **gray** products, the numbers of the **red** products should be displayed.
-* In alle overige gevallen wordt de filter context intact gelaten
+* In all other cases, the filter context is kept intact.
-* Maak gebruik van de kennis die je inmiddels hebt over:
+* Make use of the knowledge you already have about:
   * `SUMX`
   * `RELATED`
-  * `IF` (en geneste IF statements)
+  * `IF` (and nested IF statements)
-  * `CALCULATE` in combinatie met `ALL`
+  * `CALCULATE` combined with `ALL`

-Nog twee laatste tips:
+Two final tips:

-* Begin klein.
-Bouw eerst een measure die eenvoudig `'Fact Sale'[Quantity]` optelt met een iterator, bouw daarna uit met één uitzondering (blauw of grijs).
-Pas wanneer dat werkt voeg je de tweede uitzondering toe.
+* Start small.
+First build a measure that simply sums `'Fact Sale'[Quantity]` with an iterator, then expand with one exception (blue or gray).
+Only when that works, add the second exception.
-* VAR statements gaan je hier niet helpen..
+* VAR statements will not help you here..

-## Semi-additieve measures
+## Semi-additive measures